I am a Postdoctoral Researcher at the University of Zurich. I obtained my PhD in May 2023 from Lund University in Sweden.

 Prior to pursuing graduate studies in economics, I completed a Masters in Demography and Health from the London School of Hygiene and Tropical Medicine.
 I then spent several years working in cancer epidemiology at the London School of Hygiene and Tropical Medicine and King's College London.
+These experiences have shaped my interdisciplinary and applied approach to research.

 I have a BA in Economics from the University of Utah, where I raced on the cross-country ski team.